unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

    how this project template integrates pre-commit with Poetry and Nox.
    You can safely skip this section.

-Python-language hooks in the |HPC| are not managed by pre-commit.
+Python-language hooks in the |UNM| are not managed by pre-commit.
 Instead, they are tracked as development dependencies in Poetry, and installed into the Nox session alongside pre-commit itself.
 As development dependencies, they are also present in the Poetry environment.